Winter is coming and so are the holidays! Paid media campaigns are an essential part of your brand’s holiday success.

 We’ll tell you why you should do it, where and how.

 Why: “All I Want for Christmas Is…”

 It’s that time of year where there’s going to be a lot of spending.
-That’s why it’s crucial to have a plan for reaching your customers and prospects before your competitors do.
+That’s why it’s important to have a holiday advertising plan for reaching your customers and prospects before your competitors do.

 According to eMarketer, 2019 was the first holiday season to pass the trillion-dollar mark in retail sales.
 Brick-and-mortar retail and e-commerce spending totaled $1.007 trillion, that’s a lot of sales!

 Deloitte in the USA concluded that over the 2019 holiday season, the average family spent $1496 and that 60% of holiday shoppers start buying Christmas gifts before December 1, what does that tell us?
 That’s right!
 Businesses need to prepare their holiday campaigns at least 3 months before Christmas, so they can reach a bigger number of consumers.

 One might think that maybe consumers want to stick with what they know, because it may be more reliable to them…that’s not quite true, especially on holidays.

 As the studies show, 79% of shoppers are willing to buy from a new retailer over the holidays and are driven by the following: better prices, unique products, and coupons, or discounts.